CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Empirical Evaluation

-For anomaly detection, we compared the anomaly detection performance on 2 synthetic datasets with anomalous clusters and 10 real-world benchmark datasets\footnote{Velocity, Ant and Tomcat are from \url{http://openscience.us/repo/defect/ck/} and others are from UCI Machine Learning Repository \cite{Dua:2017}.}.
+For anomaly detection, we compared the anomaly detection performance on two synthetic datasets with anomalous clusters and 10 real-world benchmark datasets\footnote{ Velocity, Ant and Tomcat are from \url{http://openscience.us/repo/defect/ck/} and others are from UCI Machine Learning Repository \cite{Dua:2017}.
+For Mfeat and Vowel, digit 0 and label 1 are assigned as the anomaly class, respectively.
+For Dermatology, class 6 is assigned to anomaly.
+For all other datasets, we assign the most-represented class as “normal” and all other classes as “anomaly". }.
 The data size, dimensions and percentage of anomalies are shown in Table~\ref{anoData}.
 Both the Syn 1 and Syn 2 datasets contain clusters of anomalies.
 Their data distributions are shown in Figure~\ref{syn}.